 This document describes the recommended routes for raising questions about operational and policy matters concerning computing in the School of Informatics.

 • Policy matters concern the kind of computing environment the School has and its manner of implementation and management.
-It should be noted that Computing Officers are not responsible for policy decisions, which are within the remit of the Computing Strategy Group (CSG).
+Computing staff are not responsible for policy decisions, these fall within the remit of the Computing Strategy Group (CSG).

 Operational matters